 How can I get around this?

-There’s no one fix to this.
+There's no one fix to this.
 It’s all up to your router.
 If your router supports NAT loopback then great!
 Whenever you type in the address you’ll get through to your camera.
 If your router doesn’t support it, there’s not much you can do.
+You can, try a few methods to circumvent NAT loopback:

 If your router does not allow NAT loopback your only option is to use your external address (mycam.mydomain.com) to access your IP camera when not at home, then use the local address (192.168.x.x) when you're at home.
 Set up a couple of bookmarks and this isn't really an issue, though it is frustrating.